apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     +----------------------+
     1 row selected (0.163 seconds)

-This example uses a list of BIGINT as input and returns a repeated list of vectors:
+This example uses a list of BIGINT data as input and returns a repeated list of vectors:

     SELECT CONVERT_FROM('[ [1, 2], [3, 4], [5]]' ,'JSON') AS MYCOL1 FROM (VALUES(1));
     +------------+